Softsun2/DMFsim-benchmarking/readme.md

 **This program is not deterministic and the machines used are not publicly accessible, meaning our exact data is impossible to recreate.
 However, the process used to gather our data is reproducible.**

-We leave our own data
+We leave our own data in the data folder.

 ### Independent Variable: Machine Hardware

 In our analysis, we deemed it valuable to see how the simulation runs on different hardware.
 What components affect the simulation the most?
 We obtained hardware metrics running the simulation on three machines of varying hardware specs.

-To gather this data the following commands were run with the following configuration file.
+To gather this data, the following commands were run with the following configuration file.

 ```ini
 # config.ini